Buderim - North

 Population growth drivers in Buderim - North are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Buderim - North's population is approximately 19,877 as of November 2025.
-This represents an increase of 1,917 people since the 2021 Census, which reported a population of 17,960.
-The growth is inferred from ABS data showing an estimated resident population of 19,760 in June 2024 and an additional 221 validated new addresses since the Census date.
-This results in a population density ratio of 824 persons per square kilometer, which aligns with averages seen across other locations assessed by AreaSearch.
-Buderim - North's growth rate of 10.7% since the 2021 census exceeds that of both its SA3 area (7.4%) and non-metro areas, making it a growth leader in the region.
-Interstate migration contributed approximately 73.7% of overall population gains during recent periods for this area.
+Based on AreaSearch's analysis, Buderim - North's population is around 19,827 as of Feb 2026.
+This reflects an increase of 1,867 people (10.4%) since the 2021 Census, which reported a population of 17,960 people.
+The change is inferred from the estimated resident population of 19,760 from the ABS as of June 2024 and an additional 229 validated new addresses since the Census date.
+This level of population equates to a density ratio of 822 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Buderim - North's 10.4% growth since the 2021 census exceeded the SA3 area (7.7%), along with the Rest of Qld, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 73.7% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Looking ahead, a population increase just below the median of locations outside capital cities is expected for Buderim - North, with an anticipated increase of 2,331 persons to reach approximately 22,208 by 2041 based on the latest annual ERP population numbers.
-This reflects a total gain of 11.1% over the 17-year period from 2024 to 2041.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Anticipating future population dynamics, a population increase just below the median of locations outside of capital cities is expected, with the area expected to increase by 2,331 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 11.4% in total over the 17 years.

 Frequently Asked Questions - Population